pr4shan7/learn-to-code/mastering-programming-skills/3-story-of-process.md

 ## Teletype Terminal (tty)
 > Todo: Read about tty in detail
   - In olden days, the server and terminals were physically distant.
-  - Due to this, speed of tranfer was less.
   - A lot of features in Linux are to reduce limitations of that time.
   - Earlier, keyboard took some time to show what we typed.
   - ECHO is used to check what was typed before sending to the  server.